Motion planning: Completeness and performance

-Completeness can only be provided by a very rigorous mathematical correctness proof (often aided by tools and graph based methods) and should only be done by specialized experts if the application includes safety content.
-On the other hand, disproving completeness is easy, since one just needs to find one infinite loop or one wrong result returned.
-Formal Verification/Correctness of algorithms is a research field on its own.
-The correct setup of these test cases is a highly sophisticated task.
+Establishing completeness generally requires a rigorous mathematical proof of correctness, often supported by formal methods, automated tools, or graph-based analysis.
+In safety-critical applications, such verification is typically performed by specialists with expertise in formal verification and related fields.
+Conversely, demonstrating that a system is not complete can often be achieved by identifying a single counterexample, such as an infinite loop or an incorrect result.
+The formal verification and correctness analysis of algorithms is itself an active area of research.
+Designing appropriate test cases for such evaluations can require substantial technical expertise.

 Resolution completeness is the property that the planner is guaranteed to find a path if the resolution of an underlying grid is fine enough.
 Most resolution complete planners are grid-based or interval-based.
 The computational complexity of resolution complete planners is dependent on the number of points in the underlying grid, which is O(1/h^{d}), where h is the resolution (the length of one side of a grid cell) and d is the configuration space dimension.

 Probabilistic completeness is the property that as more "work" is performed, the probability that the planner fails to find a path, if one exists, asymptotically approaches zero.
 Several sample-based methods are probabilistically complete.
 The performance of a probabilistically complete planner is measured by the rate of convergence.
 For practical applications, one usually uses this property, since it allows setting up the time-out for the watchdog based on an average convergence time.

 Incomplete planners do not always produce a feasible path when one exists (see first paragraph).
-Sometimes incomplete planners do work well in practice, since they always stop after a guarantied time and allow other routines to take over.
+Sometimes incomplete planners do work well in practice since they always stop after a guarantied time and allow other routines to take over.